Share

 In contrast, LinkedIn – a platform founded nearly 20 years ago – was also a popular choice.
 Entrepreneurs praise LinkedIn for its no-nonsense approach, ability to showcase industry expertise, and opportunities to connect directly with other business decision-makers and stakeholders.

-The platform is a haven for business-to-business (B2B) entrepreneurs; 4 out of 5 LinkedIn members drive business decisions at their companies, according to LinkedIn advertising statistics
+The platform is a haven for business-to-business (B2B) entrepreneurs; 4 out of 5 LinkedIn members drive business decisions at their companies, according to LinkedIn advertising statistics.

 “Once you focus on optimizing your profile and use the right hashtags, you can reach so many more people [on LinkedIn],” says Kimone Napier, a hiring strategist and founder of Hire Breakthrough, a company that helps pre-Series A founders with recruitment.
 “I recently shared a post that had over 8,000 views and ended up expanding my network.
 It is the most underrated platform and more business owners should start utilizing it.”